Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 College Math Video Cases provide real-world examples of mathematics teaching.
 The videos and accompanying facilitator guides give insight into student thinking and can help form your strategies for engaging students.

-You can also listen to this math professor describe his online course about multivariable calculus.
-Hybrid courses use a mix of online and face-to-face practices, as you can see in A Scalable Hybrid Introductory ODE Course.
+Listen to this math professor describe his online course about multivariable calculus.
+Hybrid courses use a mix of online and face-to-face practices, as you can see in this Scalable Hybrid Introductory ODE Course.

 A central goal of active learning is to shift the use of class time away from instructors transmitting information and toward students working to apply course concepts.
 Active Learning has been shown to improve student learning and a number of other outcomes, and helps build more equitable classrooms.
 MAA members can find additional Active Learning resources at the MAA Connect Active Learning Exchange.
 If you are not a member of MAA, you can access this Community by creating a free profile.